AalborgUniversity-ControlLabs/start-here/crust-crawler-arms/getting-started-with-arbotix-m.md

 Now you have plugged in the USB cable, and a new COM port has appeared.
 On Windows, check your device manager under ports for the COM number.
 On Linux, it is most likely located under `/dev/ttyUSB0` if no other USB based serial port is plugged in.
 Go to your IDE and choose the coresponding serial port under `Tools -> Serial Port`.

 You are now ready to upload the ArbotixBlink test sketch.
 Click the upload button in the upper left corner of the IDE; the lights on the programmer will be flashing as it is working.
 After a short while, the user LED on the ArbotiX-M will be blinking on and off with a one second interval.
 Success!
 You set up your PC and programmed the AbotiX-M!

+## Next Step
+Now you are ready to move on to [working with the Crust Crawler arms.](./working-with-crust-crawler.md)